arup-group/pam/README.md

 ```
 git clone git@github.com:arup-group/pam.git
 cd pam
+python3 -m venv venv #intall into virtual environment
+source venv/bin/activate
 pip install -e .
 ```

 We known that requirements are already available in a up to date Anaconda installation.
+If you're not using Anaconda, sometimes the above will fail due to spatial library dependencies not being properly installed using pip.
+If you see any errors relating to fiona or rtree this is likely the case.
+To fix it, wipe the virtual environment and recreate, `brew install spatialindex` (Mac) then install everything else in the `venv` using `pip install -e .` again.

 ## Why Activity Plans?